 fashion, apparently it's sexier

-This is due to the fact that the 17th century fashion is, probably, the weirdest and most extravagant in history, both for woman and men; big shapes, loud colors, bombastic styles...
-17th century fashion was all about showing off.
+This is due to the fact that the 17th-century fashion is, probably, the weirdest and most extravagant in history, both for women and men; big shapes, loud colors, bombastic styles...
+17th-century fashion was all about showing off.
 And because of this, many producers are of the opinion that modern audiences will not be able to take the story seriously if they show their characters dressed in the correct historical fashion (something which I have already ranted about extensively in the past, and therefore will now restrain to comment on it).

 It's true that, even then, the designs take certain liberties to support the narrative, sure.
 But still, I find myself easily forgiving those when everything else is done with so much care and research.